DiscoSteve/OpenSCAD/stockportfrog/readme.md

-# OpendSCAD - Stockport's Giant Leap Frog
+# OpenSCAD - Stockport's Giant Leap Frog

 This is my micro model of the Stockport's "Giant Leap" Frog statues that are being displayed in and around Stockport UK during the summer of 2019.